rfo909/RForth/README.md

 Multiply by 64 and add 1

 0x82 = 1000 0010
-Multiply by 64 and add 2
+Multiply value on stack by 64 and add 2

 Result 66
 ```

 For global jumps, addresses are encoded as 3 bytes, or 18 bits.
-The word size (traditionally called "cells" in Forth) is two bytes.
+The word size (traditionally
+called "cells" in Forth) is two bytes.

-For jumps inside words, offsets are encoded as 2 bytes, or 12 bits, since max length of compiled words is limited
+For jumps inside words, offsets are encoded as a single byte, or 6 bits, which allows max movement
-to 256.
-Really, one byte would do (max offset 63).
+forward or back to be 63 positions.